 Water is essential in controlling body temperature, supports the immune system, assist in food digestion, and aids in the processing and elimination of body wastes.
 Regardless of procurement of water, another concern is contamination of water inside the watering systems through a substance called “BIOFILM.
 It occurs when bacteria attach to the pipe walls in a drinking system, creating a sticky substrate.

 Biofilms are commonly defined as attached bacterial colonies of either single or multiple species, encased in an extracellular matrix.
-Biofilms support the survival of bacteria in suboptimal conditions and increase resistance to disinfectants, antimicrobial, and antibiotics.
-To date, it is estimated that 99% of bacteria can grow in biofilms, and it is suggested that for the majority of bacteria, biofilms are the normal mode of existence.
+Biofilms support the survival of bacteria in suboptimal conditions and increase resistance to disinfectants, antimicrobials, and antibiotics.
+To date, it is estimated that 99% of bacteria can grow in biofilms, and it is has been suggested that for the majority of bacteria, biofilms are the normal mode of existence.

 A blend of all such essential oils is “HERBOFLOXIN”-This micro emulsified system;

 It improves the number of good bacteria in the gut and simultaneously reduces the pathogenic bacteria.
-This action of Herbofloxin in turn provides a natural growth promoter effect in Poultry.
+This action of Herbofloxin, in turn, provides a natural growth promoter effect in Poultry.

-The key pollutants recognized in the airspace of livestock buildings are particles, including dust, micro-organisms and their toxins, and gases such as ammonia, carbon dioxide and more than 100 trace gases such as volatile fatty acids.
+The key pollutants recognized in the airspace of livestock buildings are particles including dust, micro-organisms and their toxins, and gases such as ammonia, carbon dioxide and more than 100 trace gases such as volatile fatty acids.
 Under commercial production conditions the airborne particles will contain a mixture of biological material from a range of sources, with bacteria, toxins, gases and volatile organic compounds adsorbed to them.

 How are bio-aerosols formed?
-Under commercial production the airborne particles will contain a mixture of biological material from a range of sources.
-The chickens produce large amounts of dust as a result of epithelial desquamation, as well as from feed, manure, faeces and litter (Matković et al., 2009).
-This dust consists of a variety of airborne particles of biological origin, i.e. Bacteria, fungi, endotoxins (lipopolysaccharide, LPS) of Gram-negative bacteria, 1.3-beta-glucan of fungi, fungal spores and mycelium fragments.
-Hence, a more descriptive term for these airborne particles is bio-aerosol in which the microorganisms can occur either as liquid droplets or as dry particles.
+Under commercial production, the airborne particles will contain a mixture of biological material from a range of sources.
+The chickens produce large amounts of dust as a result of epithelial desquamation, as well as from feed, manure, feces and litter (Matković et al., 2009).
+This dust consists of a variety of airborne particles of biological origin, i.e. bacteria, fungi, endotoxins (lipopolysaccharide, LPS) of Gram-negative bacteria, 1.3-beta-glucan of fungi, fungal spores and mycelium fragments.
+Hence, a more a descriptive term for these airborne particles is bio-aerosol in which the microorganisms can occur either as liquid droplets or as dry particles.
 To prevent this problem in poultry, Vinayak Ingredients has introduced a very effective product called “ESSENTIOLITT POULTRY”.

 Livestock industry is an important component of the agricultural sector of any country producing meat, eggs, beef, pork, eggs and other quality products of animal origin.
 This industry plays a vital role in market development and use of technology.
 Food safety is universally recognized as a public health priority.
 It requires a holistic approach, from production to consumption.
 Various aspects of animal production are at risk from biological, chemical and physical agents.
-These agents can enter food-producing animals and animal products through a wide variety of exposure points in the production, with high potential risks for the consumers.
-Therefore, it is essential that Good Management Practices are followed in the meat production to address these hazards.
-Following are the recommended Good Practices that should be followed on the farm.
+These agents canenter food-producing animals and animal products through a wide variety of exposure points in the production, with high potential risks for the consumers.
+Therefore it is essential that Good Management Practices are followed in the meat production to address these hazards.
+Following are the recommended Good Practices that should be followed on the farm;

 Sanitation and hygiene: